Andyargueasae/chloroscan/docs/source/main/installation.rst

    figshare download -o CAT_db.tar.gz 27990278

-2. Binny database and conda environments.
+Binny database and conda environments
 -------------------

 You don't need to download binny's database manually, ChloroScan will load it once you installed the conda environment for each job.